Increasing Database Size Limit in Exchange Server Standard

 Notes.

-• If your database is in a DAG, you need to apply the registry change on all Exchange servers with a mailbox database copy;
+• If your database is running in a DAG, you need to apply this registry setting on all servers with a copy of the database;

-• Automatic switching won’t work when using DAG.
-To activate a copy of the database on another server, you need to switch it manually and mount it with the -Force attribute;
+• When using DAG, automatic switching doesn’t work.
+To activate a database copy on another mailbox host, you must switch it manually and mount it with the -Force key;

 Leave a Reply